Pros and Cons of Spray Polyurethane Foam (SPF) Roofing Systems

 Seamless and Waterproof

-Seams and penetrations are the primary sources of leaks in roof systems, SPF eliminates this vulnerability.
-Since the SPF mixture is applied as a liquid, it can fill gaps, seams, and cracks in the existing roof and substrate.
+Seams and penetrations are the primary sources of leaks in roof systems, spray foam eliminates this vulnerability.
+Since the spray foam mixture is applied as a liquid, it can fill gaps, seams, and cracks in the existing roof and substrate.

 The application of the polyurethane foam allows the contractor to level out the roof to decrease the chance of ponding water.
 The foam material can expand and contract with the building in accordance with outside temperatures, reducing the likelihood of cracks and splitting.